SPD13/creatures_js/README.md

 > 💾 The page will ask the browser for **persistent storage** so your packs and saves survive;
 > the storage meter under the buttons shows how much space is used.

+**Playing on a tablet too?** Import once on your desktop, then click **⬇** on the pack tile to export the pack as a zip (it includes your worlds and settings), transfer the file to the tablet (AirDrop, cloud drive, USB…), and import it there at creatures.world.
+Each device keeps its own independent copy in its browser storage.

 #### With the desktop Launcher

 - Put your purchased game folder(s) — named exactly **`Creatures 3`** and/or